Cow protection movement: Zoroastrianism

 The term geush urva means "the spirit of the cow" and is interpreted as the soul of the earth.
 In the Ahunavaiti Gatha, Zarathustra (or Zoroaster) accuses some of his co-religionists of abusing the cow.

 The lands of Zarathustra and the Vedic priests were those of cattle breeders.
 The 9th chapter of the Vendidad of the Avesta expounds the purificatory power of gōmēz – cow urine.
 It is declared to be a panacea for all bodily and moral evils, understood as which it features prominently in the 9-night purification ritual Barashnûm.

 Christianity

+There are no explicit food restrictions in Christianity though groups that follow the rulings of the Apostolic Council refrain from consumption of blood, meat containing blood, meat of animals that have been sacrificed to idols and the meat of animals that were strangled: "the Holy Spirit and we ourselves have favored adding no further burden to you, except these necessary things, to abstain from things sacrificed to idols, and from blood, and from things strangled, and from fornication.
+If you carefully keep yourselves from these things, you will prosper."
+(Acts 15:27–28).
+When speaking about the consumption of pork and other meats regarded as unclean in the Old Testament, Christ says: "And he saith unto them, Are ye so without understanding also?
+Do ye not perceive, that whatsoever thing from without entereth into the man, it cannot defile him; Because it entereth not into his heart, but into the belly, and goeth out into the draught, purging all meats?."
+Mark 7:18-19.

-There are no explicit food restrictions in Christianity except the following: "the Lord speaks to Moses and Aaron and sets out which animals can be eaten and which cannot: “You may eat any animal that has a divided hoof and that chews the cud.
-There are some that only chew the cud or only have a divided hoof, but you must not eat them."
-Leviticus 11.4.
-The diet rules, states Tanya MacLaurin, vary among Christian denominations, with some not advocating any restrictions.
+The diet rules, states Tanya MacLaurin, vary among Christian denominations, with most not advocating any restrictions.
 According to David Grumett, Rachel Muers and other scholars, many Christian saints and preachers of Christianity such as Charles Spurgeon, Ellen G. White, John Todd Ferrier, and William Cowherd practiced and encouraged a meat-free diet.
 Devout Catholics and Orthodox Christians avoid meat on Fridays and particularly during Lent, states MacLaurin.